ncatlab/nlab-content/pages/5/0/1/3/3105/content.md

 =--

-In this form this appears for instance in [Félix, Halperin & Thomas, p.
+In this form this appears for instance in [Félix, Halperin & Thomas (2000) p.
 176 with  p.
 177](#FelixHalperinThomas00).

 ### Generalized version